Winter Training Sessions

 Activity 1 – Speed and Agility

-It’s important to keep players moving when the weather is cold and so you need to incorporate this into your training routines.
+It’s important to keep players moving when the weather is cold, so you want to keep your players moving.
 A great routine for this is a speed and agility activity which is used for a high-intensity workout.

 Winter football training